 The university is an intellectual community.
 Its fundamental purpose is the creation and dissemination of knowledge.
 Like all other communities, the university can function properly only if its members adhere to clearly established goals and values.
 Essential to the fundamental purpose of the university is the commitment to the principles of truth and academic honesty.
 The Code of Academic Integrity is designed to ensure that the principle of academic honesty is upheld.
-While all members of the university community share this responsibility, the Code of Academic Integrity https://academiccatalog.umd.edu/graduate/policies/academic-record/#text.
+While all members of the university community share this responsibility, the Code of Academic Integrity is designed so that special responsibility for upholding the principle of academic honesty lies with students.
+The Graduate School also provides a statement on academic integrity in the Graduate Catalog.